 As with most brain tumours, it’s not known what causes oligodendrogliomas, but research is going on to find out more.
 Some risk factors are having had previous radiation to the head or certain rare genetic (hereditary) conditions.

 People with slow-growing oligodendrogliomas may have mild symptoms for several years before the tumour is discovered.

-Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan your treatment.
-You may have a number of tests| and investigations.
+Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan the best treatment for you.
+You will usually have a number of different tests.

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
 The scan is painless and takes 10-30 minutes.
 CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.